 A Loveland Frog is said to be roughly three to four feet in height, weighing 50 to 75 pounds, and having greenish, leathery skin.
-They are also described as having frog faces, with large eyes and mouths, as well as walking on two legs.
+They are also described as having frog faces, large eyes and mouths, and walking on two legs.
 By some estimates, this puts them at the size of a large dog or a small person.

 They are also sometimes said to have deep wrinkles on their heads where hair would be on a person.